MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/New-MgGroupTeamPrimaryChannelMessageReply.md

 ### -MessageHistory
 List of activity history of a message item, including modification time and actions, such as reactionAdded, reactionRemoved, or reaction changes, on the message.
-To construct, please use Get-Help -Online and see NOTES section for MESSAGEHISTORY properties and create a hash table.
+To construct, see NOTES section for MESSAGEHISTORY properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphChatMessageHistoryItem[]